Alan4247748/friendly-potato/src/pages/About.md

 # Nerdspeak

  I code in English - its - interpreted, general-purpose, and expressive.
 Like LISP, English is extendable, and allows for MACROs.
 Syntactic sugar depends on taste.
 However, breaking changes are far and few between with an ecosystem that surpasses all.

- # Lanugages

 English native, Español B1.2, and Deutsch B2.1.

 # Contact